fmalina/revisions-blocl/help/16badflatmatetypes.md

 You’re just stirring your cup of cocoa, then boom boom boom!
 Your flatmates stereo goes on to the only volume setting they know ‘Party’.
 As your night ends, theirs is just getting started.
-Don’t be surprised in the morning if they're asleep on the landing with a box of pizza.
+Don't be surprised in the morning if they're asleep on the landing with a box of pizza.